yuxiaooye/ROVER/README.md

 This work considers two tasks for training and evaluating ROVER, which are countdown games for fine-grained analysis and more complex math reasoning tasks.
 Therefore, this project uses two separate environments for different tasks.

-For countdown tasks, you can follow the commands below
+For countdown tasks, you can follow the commands below:
 ```
 cd Countdown
 conda create -n rover-countdown python=3.9